Skip main navigation

 Mexican Gray Wolf Conservation

--John Linehan, Zoo New England President and CEO
+- John Linehan, Zoo New England President and CEO

 Since 1998, Zoo New England has been committed to re-introducing Mexican gray wolves into the wilds of the American Southwest, where they once lived in large numbers.
-Stone Zoo is one of about 51 facilities across the country and in Mexico participating in the Mexican Wolf Species Survival Plan (SSP).
-We have overseen births of these rare animals at Stone Zoo and collaborated closely with other facilities to transfer and receive wolves on their journey to being re-introduced to the wild.
+Stone Zoo is one of about 51 facilities across the country and in Mexico participating in the Mexican Wolf Survival Plan (SSP).
+We've overseen births of these rare animals at Stone Zoo and collaborated closely with other facilities to transfer and receive wolves on their journey to being re-introduced to the wild.

-Mexicangrayfeature2The Mexican gray wolf (Canis lupus baileyi), also known as “el lobo” in Spanish, was once common throughout western Texas, southern New Mexico, central Arizona and northern Mexico.
+The Mexican gray wolf (Canis lupus baileyi), also known as “el lobo” in Spanish, was once common throughout western Texas, southern New Mexico, central Arizona and northern Mexico.
 But by the mid-1900s they were eliminated from the wild in the U.S., victims of eradication efforts to prevent them from preying on livestock.
 They survived here only in small captive populations, and in Mexico their population also dwindled dramatically.

 Great strides have been made to grow the Mexican gray wolf population and reintroduce them into the wild.
 In 1976, they were listed as endangered under the Endangered Species Act.
 The Mexican wolf recovery team was formed and a conservation and survival plan was established in 1979.
-In 1998, Zoo New England joined the Mexican Wolf Species Survival Plan (SSP), a consortium of institutions working together to breed the captive wolves for reintroduction and recovery in the Southwest.

-Back from the brink, slowly
+Back from the brink...slowly

-MexicangrayfeatureNearly extinct by the mid-1900s, the wild Mexican Gray Wolf population is slowly coming back from the brink of extinction through the work of the Mexican Wolf SSP and other organizations.
+Nearly extinct by the mid-1900s, the wild Mexican Gray Wolf population is slowly coming back from the brink of extinction through the work of the Mexican Wolf SSP and other organizations.

-The 55 facilities currently participating in the SSP (including Stone Zoo) house approximately 350 wolves.
+Institutions currently participating in the SSP (including Stone Zoo) house approximately 350 wolves.
 The SSP’s goal is to maintain at least 240 animals in captivity at all times to ensure the security of the species, while still being able to breed animals for reintroduction.

 Over half of the wild Mexican wolf population is now monitored through radio collars using satellite technology to record their location.
 Wildlife biologists use this information to gain timely information about wolf behavior in the wild and assist with management of the wild population.
-In 2020, 20 captive-born pups were placed into seven wild dens (a process called “cross fostering”) to boost the genetic diversity in the wild population.

 How you can help

-Donate to Zoo New England to help sustain our Mexican Gray Wolf conservation work.
+• Donate to Zoo New England to help sustain our Mexican gray wolf conservation work.

-Zoodopt a Mexican gray wolf!
+• Zoodopt a Mexican gray wolf!
 Zoodoption helps us provide excellent food, care and enrichment for all of our animals.